-This section explains how to add an option to the plug-in module installed in MP1900A.
+This section explains how to add an option to the plug-in module to install in the MP1900A.
 This procedure applies to only the options with the module model name followed by -3xx (xx: two-digit number).
+When the option is installed properly, the added option is displayed in step 8.
+When a function is added with option key specified, it does not require calibration and other functional tests.